 Each of these sends your traffic through a server somewhere.
 The effect is that your ISP sees you connecting to the IP of a VPN server (for example) rather than the real destination.

-For theas safest, fastest, and most versatile option VPNs are the best of these three solutions.
+For the safest, fastest, and most versatile option, VPNs are the best of these three solutions.
 However, that comes with a caveat – you have to get a good one.
 Don’t worry, we’ll help you out below.

 There are other ways to track what you’re up to on the web.
 These are less of a concern because law enforcement will typically have less control over big data companies than your ISP.
 However, we’re aiming for “the government is out to get me” levels of paranoid, so let’s get tweaking.

-It’s not wrong to look at the contemporary World Wide Web as a network of websites connected through data funnels operated by various third-parties.
-The most prevalent of these are big data operators like Google and Facebook (whose trackers can be found on most websites) but there are thousands of smaller entities performing the same functions and sharing information on users through things like cookie synchronization, browser fingerprinting, and other nefarious tactics.
+It’s not wrong to look at the contemporary World Wide Web as a network of websites connected through data funnels operated by various third parties.
+The most prevalent of these are big data operators like Google and Facebook (whose trackers can be found on most websites).
+Still, thousands of smaller entities perform the same functions and share information on users through cookie synchronization, browser fingerprinting, and other nefarious tactics.

 Currently, it’s no longer a secret that intelligence agencies like the NSA in the US have access to much of the data in Google’s or Facebook’s possession.
 Granted, that’s an expensive and unreasonable way to hunt lowly stoners, but better safe than sorry, right?